What we do

-Our Wills and Probate department provides clear and sympathetic advice to individuals and families.
+Our Wills department provides clear and sympathetic advice to individuals and families.
 We understand making plans for your financial security and that of your family is paramount, with the wish to ensure the protection and passing on of your wealth to your loved ones.

 We also appreciate the dilemmas and issues you face following the death of a close relative or friend which can be a very distressing and unstable time in your life.

 We at Signature Law LLP understand the sensitive issues that surround the preparation and documentation of your wishes in a Will or in circumstances where you have more complex financial matters to resolve and manage in the longer term.
 Our solicitors will provide you with expert guidance throughout your matter, helping you to consider your options and make decisions you can feel confident about in a cost effective manner.

 In addition, we can prepare general forms of Lasting Powers of Attorney where it is necessary to appoint someone to handle and/or manage your affairs on a temporary or longer term basis.

 Currently, under the UK Inheritance Act 1975, legal protection is available for spouses, children and other dependants where a person has died without leaving sufficient money for their continued wellbeing.

 The factors that the English Court must by law consider when dealing with Inheritance Act claims include:

 - The financial needs of the person making the claim